emirhasa/RubiconBlog-repo/README.md

 and as such it's my opinion it will serve well.

 Took a few liberties to add some extras:
--Added and configured AutoMapper
+-All DateTimes created in the project are converted to UTC -Added and configured AutoMapper
 -The endpoint models(or if you like ViewModels) for the classes are in a separate project, referenced by the API -BaseGetController which was used for implementing the TagsController just to demonstrate it's use